All puppies sold on strict spay/neuter contract.

 Health Tested Parents (OFA Hips, Elbows, Patellas, Cardiac, Pennhip, and genetic disease screening)

 Our first petite goldendoodle pairing!
-I am so excited for this litter.
-I haven't decided which stud I will use quite yet.
 Roo is such a lover.
 She loves to curl up on your lap and be by your side.
 She is eager to learn and catches on quick.
 She loves everybody she meets, fantastic with children, low/medium energy, eager to please, and so human focused.
-She has a wonderful disposition and is the ideal goldendoodle in a perfectly petite size.
-All the pups will have a straight/wavy coat like Roo,
+She has a wonderful disposition and is the ideal Goldendoodle in a perfectly petite size.
+All the pups will be red with various amounts of white markings and have a straight or wavy coat,

 2. Hephner Family